 Our cameras were designed for precision agriculture.
 The idea is to collect overlapping images and merge them together to create a reflectance map, from which all sorts of crop-health analysis can be done.

-Our products have been used most successfully in spatial detection and farm management.
 There are many examples of this our blog, Focal Point.
 Users have found that this system can help with a wide variety of issues including pest infestation detection, crop health monitoring, invasive species monitoring, early detection of disease, fertilizer application decision support, crop yield variability, and optimal crop harvesting / maturity.

 There are four basic steps involved in the process: